wish you to see,

 - In The Hobbit Gollum challenged Bilbo to a riddle contest.
 Famously, Bilbo's final "riddle" is actually a question: "What have I got in my pocket?"
 Gollum protests that it shouldn't count, but goes for it anyway (demanding three guesses); the book itself wonders if it's fair, concluding that since Gollum tried to guess the answer anyway, it passes.
 Also, he demands three guesses but then guesses four things.
 What did Bilbo have in his pocket?
 The Ring.

 - Then a subversion in The Lord of the Rings, where the Fellowship thinks this is the way to open the door to the mines of Moria, but it turns out they're seriously overthinking it.

 - In Larry Niven and Steven Barnes' novel Dream Park, one of the PCs must answer a series of riddles to save the party.

-- The entrance to the Ravenclaw common room in Harry Potter, unlike those of the other Houses, requires students to answer a riddle rather than give a password to enter.
+- The entrance to the Ravenclaw common room, unlike those of the other Houses, requires students to answer a riddle rather than give a password to enter.